 Crafted from eighty-seven percent Merino wool, the Smartwool 150 gloves are designed for maximum comfort, fit, and touchscreen compatibility.
 No matter the weather, these ultra-thin gloves lock in body heat to keep your hands warm in any temperature.

 With thumb and index finger pads, you’re able to interact with any touchscreen without the hassle of taking off your gloves.
-Moreover, customers love how the thin yet warm fabric can function as a base layer for long ski trips or a companion for chilly car steering wheels.
+Moreover, customers love how the thin yet extremely warm fabric can function as a base layer for long ski trips or a companion for chilly car steering wheels.

 The gloves’ comfort is enhanced with a thirteen percent Nylon blend that’s fully machine washable.
 Nylon is also known to provide just the slightest amount of give for distinctly shaped hands.
 Merino wool is well known to be moisture-wicking, thermoregulating, sustainably made, and soft even after dozens of washes.